7Dan2/AgathA/README.md

-#AgathA
+# AgathA

-##AgathA or @gathA is a simple REACT learning project with the aim to provide simplicity in creating access-form.
+## AgathA or @gathA is a simple REACT learning project with the aim to provide simplicity in creating access-form.

+## Also have a look at Agth@'s sister [SophI.A](https://7dan2.github.io/SophIA/) available on Github pages

-###About REACT
+### About REACT
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts